mathurinm/latex/README.md

 ## Bibliography

 - I recommend using natbib
 - The following snippet makes bibliography links clickable (through `hyperref`), and displays them in a nicer color than the default one (flashy red/green boxes).
 ```latex
 \usepackage{natbib}
 \usepackage{hyperref}

 ...

 \bibliographystyle{unsrtnat}
 \bibliography{REFERENCES_FILE.bib}
 \end{document}
 ```

-- For the entries in the `.bib` file:
+- For the references in the `.bib`, make sure to
   - harmonize journal/conferences names abbreviations (avoid mixing "ICML" and "International Conference on Machine Learning")
-  - no need for URL, dates (only year is enough), editors, and publishers in conference papers (keep it simple, title, author and conference are enough for readers to identify the paper)
+  - refrain from having a URL, dates (only year is enough), editors, and publishers in conference papers; Keep it simple, The title, author and conference are enough for readers to identify the paper
-  - the "Google Scholar" browser extension allows you to get the BibTex citation snippet for any paper in a few seconds: type the name of a paper in its search bar, in the results list click `Cite` for the paper you're interested in, then at the bottom of the results popup, click `bibtex` and you'll get the content to copy paste in your `.bib`
   - avoid huge bibliographic files, they are a pain to maintain
+- The ["Google Scholar" browser extension](https://chrome.google.com/webstore/detail/google-scholar-button/ldipcbpaocekfooobnbcddclnhejkcpn) allows you to get the BibTex citation snippet for any paper in a few seconds: type the name of a paper in its search bar, in the results list click `Cite` for the paper you're interested in, then at the bottom of the results popup, click `bibtex` and you'll get the content to copy paste in your `.bib`
-- citations should be presented differently depending on whether or not they are an integral part of the corpus  (i.e. the sentence wouldn't make sense without it):
+- Citations should be presented differently depending on whether they are needed for the sentence to be grammatically correct; use
+  - `\citet{REF1}` if the reference is part of the sentence
+  - `\citep{REF2}` if the reference can be omitted without the sentence losing its meaning

-"The work presented by `\citet{REF1}` introduces such a concept, which was later proven wrong `\citep{REF2}`.": this produces "The work presented by X et al. (2016) introduces such a concept, which was later proven wrong (Y et al, 2019).".
+  Example "The work presented by `\citet{REF1}` introduces such a concept, which was later proven wrong `\citep{REF2}`." -- this produces --> "The work presented by X et al. (2016) introduces such a concept, which was later proven wrong (Y et al, 2019)."; Notice we can remove (Y et al, 2019) without affecting the grammatical correctness of the sentence.
-The reason is that everything which is between parenthesis should be removable without affecting the grammatical correctness of the sentence.
-If you write "as shown by (Z et al, 2020)", this is not respected.

 <!-- Create a `REFERENCES_FILE.bib` file to store the BibTex code of the paper of interest. -->